The World's Best Spin Bike HIIT Workout: How To do 8:12 Intervals

 For teams sport athletes, long steady-state continuous exercise doesn't offer a huge amount of benefit when it comes to sporting specific fitness.
 A much better option is to do high-intensity interval training or HIIT.

-Start with quick foam roll and stretch to warm up, then set the seat to hip height (or slightly above), strap your feet in and start peddling.
+Next, have a quick foam roll and stretch to warm up, then set the seat to hip height (or slightly above), strap your feet in and start peddling.

-Download the Core Advantage Interval timer for free here:
+Download the Core Advantage Interval timer for free: